Raefey/currencycloud_tech_test/README.md

 ### If I had more time

 I would make the overall aesthetic a bit nicer and flow between the pages more intuitive.
 I would've added the ability to just pay a recipient from the recipient page with a pay button.
-It would've been nice to have a delete function, but I don't believe it was possible with the API
+It would've been nice to have a delete function, but I don't believe it was possible with the API.
+I would've tried to find a way to feature test the creation of payments and recipients without actually creating them as this made some features impossible to test without creating real recipients.

 ### Views
  These were diagrams I used during the process of creating the app, the App didn't finish looking quite like these, but they helped me to visualise what I was making.